connorkauf/simulicore/README.md

    ssh: git@github.com:connorkauf/CompactSuite.git
    ```

-   For the purposes of this document, the top directory is marked as `compact_suite_root`
+   For the purposes of this document, the top directory is marked as `<compact_suite_root>`.

-3. Open file
+2. Open file

    ```sh
    <compact_suite_root>/3rd/mkl.win.cmake